fubark/cyber/docs/hugo/content/docs/toc/data-types.md

 ## Strings.
 The `string` type represents a sequence of UTF-8 codepoints, also known as `runes`.
 Each rune is stored internally as 1-4 bytes and can be represented as an `int`.
 See [`type string`]({{<relref "/docs/toc/modules#type-string-trait">}}).

-Under the hood, Cyber implements 5 different internal string types to optimize string operations.
+Under the hood, there are multiple string implementations to make operations faster by default.

 Strings are **immutable**, so operations that do string manipulation return a new string.
 By default, small strings are interned to reduce memory footprint.

-To mutate an existing string, use the [StringBuffer](#string-buffer).
+To mutate an existing string, use [MutString](#mutstring). {{<todo "*Planned Feature">}}
-> _Planned Feature_

-A string is always UTF-8 validated. [rawstrings](#rawstring) outperform strings but you'll have to validate them and take care of indexing yourself.
+A string is always UTF-8 validated.
+Using an [Array](#array) to represent raw bytes of a string is faster but you'll have to validate them and take care of indexing.

 A single line string literal is surrounded in single quotes.
 ```cy